-The first thing we shall take a look at is where the killer parked his vehicle, having likely followed Cheri Jo Bates to the Riverside City College Library that evening.
-Cheri Jo Bates Volkswagen Beetle was ultimately found parked approximately 75 yards east of alleyway, parked on Terracina Drive, and it is likely her murderer parked close by, probably slightly west of her location on the same street.
+The first thing we shall take a look at is where the killer parked his vehicle, having likely followed Cheri Jo Bates to the Riverside City College Library that evening or knew that she was attending.
+Cheri Jo Bates Volkswagen Beetle was ultimately found parked approximately 75 yards east of alleyway, parked on Terracina Drive - and it is likely her murderer parked close by - probably slightly west of her location on the same street.
 In the 'Confession' letter mailed a month after the attack, believed to be from the perpetrator, it stated "Then I waited for her in the library and followed her out after about two minutes.
 The battery must have been about dead by then.
 I then offered to help.
 She was then very willing to talk to me.
 I told her that my car was down the street and that I would give her a lift home.
 When we were away from the library walking, I said it was about time she asked me, "about time for what? ".
 I said it was about time for her to die.
-I grabbed her round the neck with my hand over her mouth and my other hand with a small knife at her throat."
+I grabbed her round the neck with my hand over her mouth and my other hand with a small knife at her throat".
 The part detailing her leaving the library annex early is likely true, but the inference that his vehicle was parked on the other side of the alleyway was patently false.

-The idea a random killer, unknown to Cheri and Riverside City College seems unlikely;- there are much easier ways to lie in wait for a random female victim, than commit a prolonged attack in the heart of a college campus, only a matter of yards from the library annex, during opening hours.
+The idea a random killer, unknown to Cheri and Riverside City College seems unlikely - there are much easier ways to lie in wait for a random female victim than commit a prolonged attack in the heart of a college campus, only a matter of yards from the library annex during or near opening hours.
 The crime appears ill thought out and impulsive.
 Whomever the murderer was, he specifically targeted her Volkswagen Beetle, not knowing how long she intended remaining inside the library that evening.
-Was this indicative of the determination on his part.
+Was this indicative of the determination on his part?

 The 'Confession' letter stated "I then offered to help.
 She was then very willing to talk to me.
 I told her that my car was down the street and that I would give her a lift home.
-When we were away from the library walking, I said it was about time she asked me, "about time for what? ".
-I said it was about time for her to die."
+When we were away from the library walking, I said it was about time.
+She asked me, about time for what?.
+I said it was about time for her to die".
 The friends of Cheri Jo Bates pointed out she was very proud of her Volkswagen Beetle and that she was afraid of the dark.
 These two factors make it extremely unlikely she would head down a dark alley with a stranger, especially considering she could have returned to the library to seek assistance, which was only a matter of yards away.
-Leaving her vehicle unlocked, with the windows rolled down and the keys in the ignition however, is perplexing.
-Had she gone willingly, why would Cheri Jo Bates have left her vehicle in such a manner.
+Leaving her vehicle unlocked with the windows rolled down and the keys in the ignition is perplexing.
+Had she gone willingly, why would Cheri Jo Bates have left her vehicle in such a manner?
 It may suggest coercion at a much later time.

-Cheri Jo Bates had eaten at approximately 4.00-4.30 pm, placing her time of death between 6.00 pm and 8.30 pm.
-Students acquainted with Cheri Jo Bates said they were in the library between 6.30 pm and 6.40 pm and never saw her.
-In addition no confirmed sightings can be corroborated by more than one person thereafter, despite the popularity of Cheri Jo Bates, further indicating her time spent in the library was brief and she likely left prior to 6.30 pm.
-Something the killer may have already known in advance, had he spoken to her.
+Cheri Jo Bates had eaten at approximately 4:00-4:30 pm, placing her time of death between 6:00 pm and 8:30 pm based on the autopsy findings.
+Students acquainted with Cheri Jo Bates said they were in the library between 6:30 pm and 6:40 pm and never saw her.
+In addition, no confirmed sightings can be corroborated by any other person thereafter, despite the popularity of Cheri Jo Bates and further indicating her time spent in the library was brief, having likely left prior to 6:30 pm.
+Something the killer may have already known in advance had he spoken to her.